This is a story about anonymity … which makes it a little difficult to tell. You’ll see.

 There was a couple, (we cannot tell you their names) who lived in a large city (we cannot tell you which one) and cared deeply about a ministry that houses people who have serious unmet physical and spiritual needs.

-The ministry was making a big impact in their city, and God gave them a vision that their program could reach a more diverse group, enabling them to help even more people.
+The ministry was doing great things in their city, and God gave them a vision that their program could reach a more diverse group, enabling them to help even more people.
 Their fundraising goal was way out of their reach, but they set it anyway.
-For months, they sought to meet their goal and expand their reach, but it really looked like they might not make it.
+For months, this ministry sought to meet their goal and expand their reach, but it really looked like they might not make it.

 No one at the ministry knew that, at that same time, God was tapping a couple on the shoulder.